-It is recommended to use Internet Explore 7.0 or above to access Industrial Managed Switch.
+1. It is recommended to use Internet Explore 7.0 or above to access Industrial Managed 1 Switch. 谷 2.
+The changed IP address take effect immediately after click on the Save button, you need to ) lote use the new IP address to access the Web interface.
+2 For security reason, please change and memorize the new password after this first setup

-- 2. The changed IP address take effect immediately after click on the Save button, you need to use the new IP address to access the Web interface. - 3.
-For security reason, please change and memorize the new password after this first setup. - 4.
+- 3. For security reason, please change and memorize the new password after this first setup. - 4.
 Only accept command in lowercase letter under web interface.